Gorget patches: Sri Lanka

-In the Sri Lanka, general officers or senior officers of the ranks of brigadier and colonel in the Sri Lanka Army wear gorget patches according to their rank gold-on-red, while in the air force officers of similar rank wear gorget patches of white-on-blue.
+General officers and senior officers of the ranks of brigadier and colonel in the Sri Lanka Army wear gold-on-red gorget patches according to their rank; air force officers of similar rank wear white-on-blue gorget patches.
 Senior gazetted officers in the Sri Lanka Police ranks wear gorget patches of gold-on-black and silver-on-black.
-Officer cadets in the Army, Navy and the Royal Air Force also wear patches.
+Officer cadets in the Army, Navy and the Air Force also wear patches.

 The Sri Lanka Army followed the British Army pattern for the gorget patches of its general officer and senior officers of the ranks of brigadier and colonel.
 In the late 2000s, the practice was changed by Field Marshal Sarath Fonseka, who adopted the Indian Army pattern, with gold/silver stars (number of stars denoting the rank) on scarlet background; worn on Dress No 2A, 4, 5, 5A, 6, 6A, 6B, 7 and 8.
 Officers of the rank of field marshal, general and the commander of the army would have an oak leaf chain of two oak leaves in gold colour.
 The traditional British pattern was retained for Dress No1, No 3 and 3A.
 For the officers of the Sri Lanka Army Medical Corps the background will be in maroon.